 Sustainably Sourced Labels

 We are well on our way to making sure that all labels on AEO products are made using sustainably sourcing raw materials.
-Aerie labels have already been converted to recycled polyester and American Eagle will have these in production soon.
-We’re also working to make sure that hangtags and other marketing items are made using the most sustainable materials possible.
+Aerie and American Eagle labels have already been converted to recycled polyester.
+We continue to look for opportunities to further reduce the amount of labels and marketing items on our garments.
+For the remaining hangtags and other marketing items on our garments we are working to make sure they are made using the most sustainable materials possible.

 Every year through our Clean and Green initiative, we tackle paper recycling on a huge scale across our corporate and distribution locations.
 We encourage AEO associates to clean-up documents, files, and records.
 In 2018, the Clean and Green campaign deleted 55 terabytes of electronic storage and recycled 8 tons of physical files.
 The paper recycled saved 136 trees, 3,040 gallons of oil and 56,000 gallons of water.